 Over the next four days we make our way downriver, tackling menacing-sounding rapids such as Purgatory, Inferno and House of Stone.
 Often the guides pull in before a rapid to go ahead and check the best route.
 Each time, our gentle Chilean man-mountain Pedro returns with his trademark grin and talks us through what we'll need to do.
 As we progress downstream, the camps get even more spectacular.
 Cave Camp is situated high above the un-raftable Class 6 Zeta rapid and features a natural stone hot tub carved into the cliff.

-Earth River describes this journey as a multisport trip because in addition to the rafting, you get the chance to try a range of other heart-stopping activities such as zip-lining, pappelling, cliff-jumping and canyoning.
-As someone who gets nervous on a high cliff, the thought of all of these is frankly terrifying.
+Earth River describes this journey as a mulri-camp, multi-sport, wilderness trip because in addition to the rafting, you get the chance to try a range of other heart-stopping activities such as kayaking, rock climbing, zip-lining, rappelling, mountain biking, cliff-jumping and canyoning.
+As someone who gets nervous on a high cliff, the thought of some of these is frankly terrifying.
 But that's a large part of what a trip like this is all about confronting your fears, whether it's heights, getting wet or just going without email access for a week.
 It turns out that hanging upside down from a cable 15 meters above a Class 6 rapid isn't as bad as I thought it would be.
 However, edging over a sheer cliff for a 100 meter rappel is, particularly when you have to stop on a tiny metal platform halfway down to switch ropes.
 I manage to do the 6m cliff-jump (eventually) but baulk at the 12 meter one.
 Everyone in the group has his or her own demons to tackle, and it's almost as rewarding watching someone else conquer a deeply held fear.

 When we reach the final take-out point at the end of Big Friday, our group is unusually subdued.
 We strip off our wetsuits for the last time and say a heartfelt goodbye to the guides who have kept us safe all week.
 When I ask Pedro how many times he's rafted the Futaleufu, he pauses, mentally ticking off the years in his head, before answering, "Maybe 300?"
 This trip has been just another week in the office for him.
 For the rest of us, it's created memories that will last a lifetime.